-Spaces filling up for ESP and Kilimanjaro Challenge
+Spaces filling up for Kilimanjaro Challenge

 - Adam Kaye